International Student Eligibility

 Transferring Your SEVIS Record and Issue of New I-20

-A student transferring from a school within the United States must apply for a new I-20 as outlined above and also have the electronic SEVIS record transferred to Saint Mary’s.
-Please notify the international student adviser at the current school of the intention to transfer, provide a copy of the acceptance letter to Saint Mary’s, request completion of the I-20 Transfer form and request the SEVIS record be transferred to Saint Mary’s.
+A student transferring from a school within the U.S. must apply for a new I-20 as outlined above and also have the electronic SEVIS (Student and Exchange Visitor Information System) record transferred to Saint Mary’s.
+Please notify the international student adviser at the current school of the intention to transfer, provide a copy of the acceptance letter to Saint Mary’s, request completion of the I-20 transfer form and request the SEVIS record be transferred to Saint Mary’s.

-You must check-in at the Office of Student Services within 10 business days of the semester start date.
+You must check-in at Student Central within 10 business days of the semester start date.

-You must have a student visa to study in the United States.
+You must have a student visa to study in the U.S.

 In most countries, first-time student visa applicants are required to appear at a U.S. embassy or consulate for an in-person interview.
 However, each embassy and consulate sets its own interview policies and procedures for student visas.